kkr0kk/bendix-kap-140-AutoPilot/README.md

 SIM Cessna 172 - AutoPilot - DIY<BR />

+<H1>WORK IN PROGRESS, don't build this for now, NOT TESTED YET</H1>

 Build your own autopilot for simulation cockpit cessna 172.<BR />
 Format 159x41 mm for 6.25" stack<BR />
 Electronics are design with EasyEDA.<BR />